denten-books/plain-text/main.md

 appeared in the same volume of collected essays, @herken_universal_1988.

 This ontological complication has its roots deep in Cartesian dualism.
 Where does a brain end and a mind begin?
-Similarly, at some impreceptible point software disappears into hardware.
-But before we ourselves get lost in that liminal space between matter and idea, let us recover a measure of novelty found in now familiar operation of the Turing machine.
+Similarly, at some imperceptible point software disappears into hardware.
+But before we ourselves get lost in that liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
 The first thing to note is that Turing's original formulation happens at the level of a thought experiment.
-The Turing machine is an idea, which takes on the structure of other ideas expressed symbolically.
-The second thing to note is that although Turing describes the Turing machine in the language of mathetmatics, giving it its perfect, universal shape, his description also contains the bare minimum of a mechanichal device.
-The critical litrature on Turing machines usually confronts it only as a novel abstraction.
-But, as a mechanism, the Turing machine borrows from a number of extant designs, that together and incrementally bring the universal computer into material existence.
-Although Turing's original article did not include any drawings, he describes the a-machine in terms of paper tape medium, scanning, erasing, "writing down notes," "external operators," and "moves" of the mechanism.
+A Turing machine is an idea, which takes on the structure of other ideas expressed symbolically.
+The second thing to note is that although Turing describes the Turing machine in the language of mathematics (where his most significant contribution lies), giving it its perfect, universal shape, his description also contains the bare minimum of a mechanical device.
+No matter how symbolic a Turing machine can be, no matter how ascendant to the realm of the ideal, it needs a bare minimum of matter to operate.
+Turing machines implemented in the Wireworld universe (a cellular automaton simulation) or in Minecraft (a procedurally-generated sand-box world-exploration game), must be viewed as recursive, second-order ideational constructs, built on top of a first-order physical mechanism (a personal computer, for example).
+If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can observe the turtle on the bottom, which has its head in the symbolic and its feet in the physical world.
+The critical literature on Turing machines tends to confront Turing machines as second-order symbolic representations, rarely paying heed to that strange bottom-most turtle.
+As a mechanism, that first-order Turing machine borrows from a number of extant designs, that together and incrementally bring the universal computer into material existence.
+The history of its development *as a device* differs from its symbolic, mathematical provenance in interesting and instructive ways.

+Although Turing's original article did not include any drawings, he describes his "a-machine" in terms of paper tape medium, scanning, erasing, "writing down notes," "external operators," and "moves" of the mechanism.
 From the construction standpoint, Turing's machine can be reduced (1) to the mechanism for "reading" and "writing" symbols onto and from paper storage media, and (2)